 Line 1 write-acquires the lock and line 4 releases it.
 Line 2 notes that the device is being removed, and the loop spanning lines 5-7 wait for any I/O operations to complete.
 Finally, line 8 does any additional processing needed to prepare for device removal.

-Quick Quiz 4.48: What other issues would need to be accounted for in a real system? ■ tives.
-The C-language ++ operator is not guaranteed to function reliably in multithreaded code, and atomic operations to a single variable neither perform nor scale well.
-This chapter has also presented a number of counting algorithms that perform and scale extremely well in certain special cases.
+Quick Quiz 4.56: What other issues would need to be accounted for in a real system? ■ gorithms that perform and scale extremely well in certain special cases.

 4.6 Parallel Counting Discussion